 Men’s Vintage Gloves: Driving Gloves

 Driving gloves date back to the late nineteenth century with the introduction of the first automobile.
-When motorcars were first invented, they didn’t boast the mod-cons of even the most basic of models today, with air-conditioning, heaters and electric windows.
+When motorcars were first invented, they didn’t boast the mod-cons of even the most basic of models today — no air-conditioning, heaters, or electric windows.
 In fact, the first automobiles didn’t have any windows to help the driver keep warm (or very clean).
-Of course, you don’t miss what you never had; besides, people were just staggered that these peculiar man-made contraptions on wheels didn’t need to be powered by horses.
+Of course, you don’t miss what you’ve never had; besides, people were just staggered that these peculiar man-made contraptions on wheels didn’t need to be powered by horses.

 Driving gloves were a necessity for drivers as they help hands stay clean, warm and protected from the wooden steering wheel (yes, really).
 Nothing adds a touch of class to driving than a pair of leather driving gloves, which were designed to offer optimal grip on the steering wheel.